NibbleByte/UnitySceneReference/README.md

 Here is how it looks in the code:<br/>
 ![SceneReferenceCode](Docs/Screenshots/SceneReferenceCode.png)

-## Credits
+## Credits & Similar Projects
-Using the [ISerializationCallbackReceiver](https://docs.unity3d.com/ScriptReference/ISerializationCallbackReceiver.html) was inspired by the [unity-scene-reference](https://github.com/JohannesMP/unity-scene-reference) implementation.
+Using the [ISerializationCallbackReceiver](https://docs.unity3d.com/ScriptReference/ISerializationCallbackReceiver.html) was inspired by the [JohannesMP's SceneReference](https://github.com/JohannesMP/unity-scene-reference) implementation.

+Another solution that builds a runtime look-up table instead of storing paths in the data members is [Eflatun.SceneReference](https://github.com/starikcetin/Eflatun.SceneReference).